 Notably, this upper bound is lower than the conjectured $\sigma^{-3/4}$ lower bound of \cite{hlz} for the fixed-plane shadow size $D(n,d,\sigma)$.
 In terms of the exponent on $\sigma$ this is the best that a shadow size bound can be, as we demonstrate in \Cref{sec:lb} with a nearly-matching lower bound of

-In our proofs, we overcome a number of key challenges which have featured prominently in previous smoothed analyses of the simplex method.
-The main challenge is to ensure that the (previously deterministically chosen) objectives are sufficiently enough un-aligned faces of the feasible set of dimension 2 or higher.
-Previously, guarantees were obtained using only the randomness in the Gaussian noise added to the constraint data, in two steps.
-In the first step, one proves that a typical basis visited by the algorithm is relatively well-conditioned.
-In the second step, one proves that when a well-conditioned basis is visited, the shadow plane is not too close to any 2-dimensional face of its normal cone.
-Both these steps require the use of the noise in the constraint data, which entails that both steps lose a factor at least $\sigma^{-1/2}$ in these steps.
-Our analysis avoids this two-step procedure by incorporating randomness in the algorithm.
+In our proofs, we overcome a number of key challenges which were featured prominently in previous smoothed analyses of the simplex method.
+The main challenge is that the (previously deterministically chosen) objectives might give rise to a (nearly) degenerate projection.
+Previously, this fate was prevented only by the randomness in the Gaussian noise added to the constraint data.
+The expected degree of degeneracy was quantified by the following two steps.
+In the first step, \cite{hlz} proves that a typical basis visited by the algorithm is relatively well-conditioned.
+In the second step, they prove that when a well-conditioned basis is visited, the shadow plane is probably not too close to any 2-dimensional face of its normal cone.
+Both of these steps require the use of the noise in the constraint data, which entails that both steps lose a factor of at least $\sigma^{-1/2}$.
+Our analysis avoids this two-step procedure by incorporating the necessary randomness in the pivot rule directly.
 Our simplex method is based on a semi-random shadow plane which is the linear span of the objective $c$ and a randomly sampled objective $Z$.
 Compared to the analysis of \cite{hlz}, this improves our bound by a factor $\sigma^{-1}$.

 More detail on the techniques used to prove the upper bound can be found in \Cref{sec:overview}.